Gegerin-Konsam/GIPEDI-WEEK-8-REPORT/README.md

           |x          |  in |   32|   ap_none  |       x      |    scalar    |
           +-----------+-----+-----+------------+--------------+--------------+

-We can see here that the protocol for x (which is the input to the exponent module) has been taged "ap_none" this is due to a wrong data type used. the data type used was not synthesizeable.
+We can see here that the protocol for x (which is the input to the exponent module) has been tagged "ap_none" this is due to a wrong data type used. the data type used was not synthesizeable.
 This led to the simulation errors although the program was verified at C level, it did not have any connetions with its actual hardware counterpart required for synthesis.

 # Task left